andraugust/andraugust.github.io/quantum-3.md

 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}
 $$

-Mass here is treated as a fixed parameter, instead of as an operator like position or momentum.
-The reason is that mass doesn't (seem to) have uncertainty associated with it.
-Instead, it behaves like charge in that it's intrinsic to the particle, independent of measurement.
+Note that mass is treated as a fixed parameter instead of as an operator, like position or momentum.
+The reason is that the mass doesn't have measurement uncertainty associated with it.
+Instead, it behaves like charge in that it's intrinsic to the particle and independent of measurement.

-Plugging $$\mathbf{H}$$ into the GSE yields the free particle PDE
+Plugging $$\mathbf{H}$$ into the GSE yields the free particle TDSE

 $$
 i\hbar\frac{\partial \psi(x,t)}{\partial t} = -\frac{\hbar^2}{2m} \frac{\partial^2 \psi(x,t)}{\partial x^2}